-The prerequisite course (COSC 201: Computer Organization) is recommended but not required for registration.
+The prerequisite course (COSC 201: Computer Organization) is recommended but may not be required for registration.
 However, students are strongly encouraged to take COSC 201 before or concurrently with COSC 301.

 This course provides a conceptual framework within which both theoretical and concrete analyses of computer algorithms may be developed.
 Topics to be covered include: number-theoretic algorithms; graph algorithms; problem-solving techniques including divide-and-conquer, greedy algorithms, and dynamic programming; linear programming; and intractability.
 The required credit-bearing laboratory COSC 302L must be taken concurrently with the lecture.

-The prerequisite course (COSC 290: Discrete Structures) is recommended but not required for registration.
+COSC 290: Discrete Structures is recommended but may not be required for registration.
 However, students are strongly encouraged to take COSC 290 before or concurrently with COSC 302.